shleemars/bazelbuild-intellij/README.md

 Load it into the IDE via Preferences->Plugins->Gear->Install Plugin from Disk.

-As a fast path, [here's my build for Android Studio](https://github.com/hedronvision/bazelbuild-intellij/releases/download/v2021.02.03/aswb_bazel.zip) (From February 3, 2021.
-Fixes things for me with Android Studio 4.1.2).
+As a fast path, [here's my build for Android Studio](https://github.com/hedronvision/bazelbuild-intellij/releases/download/v2021.07.08/aswb_bazel.zip) (From July 8, 2021.
+Fixes things for me as of Android Studio 4.2.2).

 [If anyone wants to help with better distribution (binaries, CI, etc.) we'd love it!]